madblade/widget-mobile-controller/README.md

 | | 'spherical' for XZ-constrained Euler angles (best when player stays up) |
 | `controlsTheme` | Supported themes: 'playstation', 'xbox', 'default' |

-Note: The file can be modified to handle button events.
+The file can be modified to handle button events, and custom camera orientation.
 The list of buttons (and ids through button.id) is available through the variable controls.widgetControls.buttons.

 Settings `controls.cameraMovementSpeed` and `controls.cameraRotationSpeed` can be modified after the object declaration.

+Stick and button opacity can be increased by setting `controls.widgetControls.minOpacity` to a value `> 0.1`.

 #### MobileWidgetControls